StevenVrp/singularitylabgroup/Images/notification.md

 ## MITIGATIONS

-- Existing running projects were unaffected unless **restarted, resized, upgraded, or authenticated** during the incident
+- Existing running projects were unaffected unless **restarted, resized, upgraded, or authenticated** during the incident.
-- Users who experienced login failures should now be able to sign in normally
+- Users who experienced login failures should now be able to sign in normally.

 If issues persist, contact our support team.
 This notification will only be shown once.